tpoof/pmdashboard/archive/project_dashboard_v6_executive_summary.md

 ### Reduction of fragmented reporting

-Single source of truth that reduces duplicate reporting and inconsistent metrics.
+Single source of truth that eliminates duplicate reporting, inconsistent metrics, and manual status collection — from task-level execution up to OKR alignment.

 ### Operational clarity at scale